Tuesday, December 22, 2015

-When I learned on Christmas morning 2012 of the passing of Jack Rushton just before midnight on Christmas Eve, I felt both joy and sorrow- joy for Jack and sorrow for his family.
+When I learned on Christmas morning 2012 of the passing of Jack Rushton early that same morning, I felt both joy and sorrow- joy for Jack and sorrow for his family.
 Since Jack’s love, example, and inspirational teachings have repeatedly blessed my life and helped me to become a better person during the decades I have known him, I wondered what I might do to help ease his family’s sorrow and show my love for this great man and his family.
-Having already read many of his blog postings that have inspired me over the years to strive, with God’s help, to become a better version of myself, I thought that providing a synopsis or summary of each of Jack's blog entries or “observations” might make their valuable content more easily accessible to both family and blog guests alike.
+Having read many of his blog postings that have inspired me over the years to strive, with God’s help, to become a better version of myself, I thought that providing a synopsis or summary of each of Jack's blog entries or “observations” might make their valuable content more easily accessible to both family and blog guests alike.
 This is my belated Christmas gift to Jack Rushton and the Rushton family.
 I love you, Jack.
 Thank you for all you have done for me and countless others.

 With much love and gratitude,